morganthomas/winning-arguments/winning-arguments.md

 Of course, the T-schema defines only one possible way of using the word "true," and people might use it in other ways.

 Moreover, clearly the T-schema by itself is not enough to explain how to use the word "true."
 Essentially, the T-schema references questions about truth to questions about norms of assertion.
 If you can rightly assert a statement, then you can rightly assert that that statement is true.
-So, when can you rightly assert a statement?
-That is a question that this entire text is aimed at addressing.
+Instead of asking, when is a statement true, you can ask, when can you rightly assert a statement?
+The latter is a question that this entire text is aimed at addressing.

 TODO